Probabilistic classification: Probability calibration

 For the binary case, a common approach is to apply Platt scaling, which learns a logistic regression model on the scores.

 An alternative method using isotonic regression is generally superior to Platt's method when sufficient training data is available.

 In the multiclass case, one can use a reduction to binary tasks, followed by univariate calibration with an algorithm as described above and further application of the pairwise coupling algorithm by Hastie and Tibshirani.

 Evaluating probabilistic classification

-Commonly used loss functions for probabilistic classification include log loss and the Brier score between the predicted and the true probability distributions.
-The former of these is commonly used to train logistic models.
+Commonly used evaluation metrics that compare the predicted probability to observed outcomes include log loss, Brier score, and a variety of calibration errors.
+The former is also used as a loss function in the training of logistic models.